DarienLibrary/website_content/content/_finished/websitehelp/websitehelp.md

 <br />

 ### How to Use the Catalog
-Our new catalog is faster and easier to use than ever.
+Our catalog is faster and easier to use than ever.
 You can see all formats a book is available in and checkout digital content all without the Library's website.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/168831118' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
 <br />